openshift/enhancements/enhancements/machine-api/multiple-disk-support.md

 ## Motivation

-Custormers request the ability to add disks for day 0 and day 1 operations.
+Customers request the ability to add disks to their OpenShift clusters.
 Some of the common areas include designed disk for etcd, dedicated disk for swap partitions, container runtime filesystem, and a separate filesystem for container images.

 All of these features are possible to support through a combination of machine configs and machine API changes.
 However, the support varies across the use cases and there is a need to define a general API for disk support so we can have a common experience across different methods.

-### Workflow Description

 ### Goals

-TBD
+- Define a common interface for infrastructure platforms to implement to use additional disks for a defined set of specific uses
+- Implement common behaviour to safely use the above disks when they have been presented by the infrastructure platform

 ### Non-Goals

-- Adding disk support in CAPI providers where it is not supported upstream
+- Adding generic support for mounting arbitrary additional disks

 ## Proposal